 The Project is a Category A under MIGA’s Policy on Environmental and Social Sustainability (2013).
 Click here for the Project’s Environmental and Social Review Summary.

-The Project will improve road quality by reducing travel time and ensuring higher safety standards, while contributing to improved telecommunication connectivity in the Morava basin.
-The Project will also strengthen its climate resilience and that its neighboring areas by including climate allowances in its design (e.g., road drainage and river regulation works).
-In addition to leading to adoption by the Project of the Performance Standards (PS), MIGA will help the GoS secure cost-effective financing at a time when global markets are plagued by high inflation and interest rates.
+The Project will improve road quality by reducing travel time and ensuring higher safety standards, while contributing to improved connectivity in the Morava basin.
+The Project will also strengthen its climate resilience and that of its neighboring areas by including climate allowances in its design (e.g., road drainage and river regulation works).
+In addition to leading to adoption by the Project of the Performance Standards (PS), MIGA helps the GoS secure cost-effective financing.